Updated on 2025-09-11 GMT+08:00

 • If the instance is created successfully, its status changes to Running.

-• If the instance is in the Creation failed state, delete it by referring to Deleting Kafka Instances.
-Then create a new one.
+• If the instance is in the Failed state, delete it by referring to Deleting Kafka Instances and try creating another one.
 If the instance creation fails again, contact customer service.

 Instances that fail to be created do not occupy other resources.